Free Contractor Guide · No Email Required

 How to fix this: Send the insurance requirements section of every new contract to your agent before you sign.
 Ask them to confirm in writing that your current policy can produce a compliant COI.
 If endorsements need to be added, get them added before the contract is executed.

-COI rejection is the #1 reason contractors lose jobs they’ve already been awarded.
+COI rejection is one of the most common reasons contractors lose jobs they’ve already been awarded.
 Most rejections are for missing endorsements that take 1–3 days to add.

 3